awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 If any one of these policy types explicitly denies access for an operation, then the request is denied\.
 The permissions granted to an entity by multiple permissions types are more complex\.
 For more details about how AWS evaluates policies, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

 **Identity\-based policies with boundaries** – Identity\-based policies are inline or managed policies that are attached to a user, group of users, or role\.
 Identity\-based policies grant permission to the entity, and permissions boundaries limit those permissions\.
-The effective permissions are everything that is allowed by both policy types\.
+The effective permissions are the intersection of both policy types\.
 An explicit deny in either of these policies overrides the allow\.

 ![\[Evaluation of identity-based policies and permissions boundaries\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/permissions_boundary.png)

 **Resource\-based policies** – Resource\-based policies control how the specified principal can access the resource to which the policy is attached\.
 Within an account, permissions boundaries do not reduce the permissions granted by resource\-based policies\.
-Permissions boundaries reduce permissions granted to an entity by identity\-based policies, and then resource\-based policies provide additional permissions to the entity\.
-The effective permissions for this set of policy types are everything that is allowed by the resource\-based policy *and* everything that is allowed by both the permissions boundary and the identity\-based policy\.
+Permissions boundaries reduce permissions that are granted to an entity by identity\-based policies, and then resource\-based policies provide additional permissions to the entity\.
+In this case, the effective permissions are everything that is allowed by the resource\-based policy *and* the intersection of the permissions boundary and the identity\-based policy\.
 An explicit deny in any of these policies overrides the allow\.

 ![\[Evaluation of a resource-based policy, permissions boundary, and identity-based policy\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-rbp-boundary-id.png)

 **Organizations SCPs** – SCPs are applied to an entire AWS account\.
 They limit permissions for every request made by a principal within the account\.
-If an IAM entity \(user or role\) makes a request that is affected by an SCP, a permissions boundary, and an identity\-based policy, then the request is allowed only if all three policy types allow it\.
+An IAM entity \(user or role\) can make a request that is affected by an SCP, a permissions boundary, and an identity\-based policy\.
+In this case, the request is allowed only if all three policy types allow it\.
+The effective permissions are the intersection of all three policy types\.
 An explicit deny in any of these policies overrides the allow\.

 ![\[Evaluation of an SCP, permissions boundary, and identity-based policy\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-scp-boundary-id.png)

 **Session policies** – Session policies are advanced policies that you pass as a parameter when you programmatically create a temporary session for a role or federated user\.
 The permissions for a session come from the IAM entity \(user or role\) used to create the session and from the session policy\.
 The entity's identity\-based policy permissions are limited by the session policy and the permissions boundary\.
-The effective permissions for this set of policy types are everything that is allowed by all three types\.
+The effective permissions for this set of policy types are the intersection of all three policy types\.
 An explicit deny in any of these policies overrides the allow\.
 For more information about session policies, see [Session Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)\.

 ![\[Evaluation of a session policy, permissions boundary, and identity-based policy\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/EffectivePermissions-session-boundary-id.png)